 But in the past five years, car rental companies have been investigated for (and some have admitted to) anti-consumer practices.
 During that time, the ACCC has clamped down on the industry and even gone as far as to prepare extensive guides on how to operate a car rental business under Australian Consumer Law.
 Yet we continue to hear negative feedback, and it's usually directed at individual outlets or staff members.

-Though we acknowledge that the industry has improved, ongoing negative feedback means we will not be recommending any services.
-However, people continue to use them, so we chose to assess their performance and usability on the grounds that many of our members will likely rent a vehicle in the near future.
+Ongoing negative feedback means we will not be recommending any car rental services.
+However, people continue to use them, so we assess their performance and usability on the grounds that many CHOICE members will likely rent a vehicle at some point in the near future.